soft-skills-engineering/website/_posts/2019-02-11-episode-144-job-hunting-while-employed-and-how-to-start-my-first-technical-lead-role.md

    I’m about to start a new job (I took the time-honored and hallowed show advice, though I’m leaving on great terms with my old job) and will be coming in as that fanciest of newly-invented titles in software, Staff Software Engineer.
 This is the only third time I’ve started a new job [not counting odd jobs in high school and college], and I’ve never stepped into a *leadership* role before when starting.
 What are the most helpful things you’ve done or seen other engineers do when joining a team in a technical leadership role?

    Thanks!

+Follow Jonathan Cutrell on Twitter <a href="https://twitter.com/jcutrell">@jcutrell</a>
+and subscribe to the Developer Tea podcast: <a href="https://spec.fm/podcasts/developer-tea">https://spec.fm/podcasts/developer-tea</a>.